DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 ### Check if an Element Exists

 Selectors can match a single DOM element on the page, multiple elements, or nothing.
-Use the following properties to check if elements match and and the number of matching elements:
+Use the following properties to check if elements match and the number of matching elements:

 Property | Type | Description
 ------ | ----- | -----